Braid group symmetries of Grassmannian cluster algebras: Grassmannian cluster algebras

 \begin{example} When $k=2$, the cluster algebra $\bbc[\tGr(2,n)]$ has only finitely many clusters and cluster variables.
 The cluster variables are exactly the (non-frozen) Pl\"ucker coordinates.
 Let $D$ be an $n$-gon with its vertices numbered $1,\dots,n$ in clockwise order.
 We can index the Pl\"ucker coordinate $\Delta_{ij}$ by the straight line $(ij)$ connecting vertices $i$ and $j$ in~$D$.
 The frozen variables are the sides of~$D$.
 A pair of Pl\"ucker coordinates are in a cluster if any only if the corresponding arcs $(ij)$ are pairwise noncrossing.
-The set of clusters coincides with the set of triangulations of the $n$-gon $D$.
-The number of clusters is a Catalan number.
+The clusters are in bijection with triangulations of the $n$-gon $D$.